-Prior to evacuating the building, please follow the emergency plans for specific laboratories, research or equipment.
+Prior to evacuating, follow specific emergency plans for equipment, research or lab shut down.

 8. MORE INFORMATION OR QUESTION ABOUT THIS EAP

 The UC Merced Emergency Management Staff may be contacted regarding questions and/or responsibilities outlined in this EAP.